mautic/documentation/en/emails/mailer_is_owner.md

 Signature is also a new feature in the Mautic 1.3.0.
 There are 2 places where to configure the signature text:

 1. The default signature is in the *Configuration*, *Email Settings* tab.
 The default text is `Best regards,<br/>|FROM_NAME|`.
 The `|FROM_NAME|` token will be replaced by *Name to send mail as* value also defined in the *Email Settings* tab.
 This signature will be used if the contact owner is not known.
-2. Every user can configure his/her own signature in the profile edit page.
+2. Every user can configure their own signature in the profile edit page.
 This signature will be used if the contact owner is known.

 The signature can be placed into an email text by the `{signature}` token.